DASA/NRI Engg admissions- Discussion

 Question: What branch is best?

-Answer: Normally people choose branches based o�n their ‘scope’ (i.e. career potential�) rather than their interests.
+Normally people choose branches based o�n their ‘scope’ (i.e. career potential�) rather than their interests.
 However, there is there is no o�ne in this world who can predict which branch will be best employable four years down the lane.
 There is simply no way you can predict that.
 So what is the solution?
 Go by your gut feeling.
 There is nothing called a good branch and nothing called a bad branch.
 A good guy in a bad branch is much more employable than a bad guy in a (so called) good branch.
 If you have the love towards a subject, then go for it.
 If you don�t know your interests, one can follow the rat race by following in the footsteps of last years branch preferences by successful candidates.
 In the end, o�ne can achieve anything in spite/irrespective of his educational background

 (Please refer below link to understand how AIEEE candidates selected their colleges and branches.
 The College selection by NRIs have been slightly different from AIEEE candidates as listed above but branch selection by NRIs has been in tune with AIEEE candidates.)